youtube/cobalt/cobalt/site/docs/reference/starboard/modules/player.md

 Sets the player's volume.

-`player`: The player in which the volume is being adjusted. `volume`: The new player volume.
+`player`: The player in which the volume is being adjusted.
+Must not be `kSbPlayerInvalid`. `volume`: The new player volume.
 The value must be between `0.0` and `1.0`, inclusive.
 A value of `0.0` means that the audio should be muted, and a value of `1.0` means that it should be played at full volume.

 #### Declaration ####